AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Added the ability to lock the axis on the :ref:`spinningBodyOneDOFStateEffector` module.
 - Added two new unit tests to :ref:`spinningBodyOneDOFStateEffector`.
 - Updated :ref:`magneticFieldWMM` to use the latest WMM coefficient file and evaluation software
+- Created a :ref:`prescribedTrans` fsw module to profile a prescribed translational maneuver for a secondary rigid body connected to the spacecraft hub.
+To simulate the maneuver, this module must be connected to the :ref:`prescribedMotionStateEffector` dynamics module.

 Version 2.1.6 (Jan.
 21, 2023)